William F. Buckley Jr.: Childhood

 Buckley's father was an oil developer whose wealth was based in Mexico and became influential in Mexican politics during the military dictatorship of Victoriano Huerta, but was expelled when leftist general Álvaro Obregón became president in 1920.
-Buckley's nine siblings included eldest sister Aloise Buckley Heath, a writer and conservative activist; sister Maureen Buckley-O'Reilly (1933–1964), who married Richardson-Vicks Drugs CEO Gerald A. O'Reilly; sister Priscilla Buckley, author of Living It Up with National Review: A Memoir, for which Buckley wrote the foreword; sister Patricia Buckley Bozell, who was also an author; brother Reid Buckley, an author and founder of the Buckley School of Public Speaking; and brother James L. Buckley, who became a U.S. senator from New York and a judge of the United States Court of Appeals for the D.C.
+Buckley's nine siblings included eldest sister Aloise Buckley Heath, a writer and conservative activist; sister Maureen Buckley-O'Reilly, who married Richardson-Vicks Drugs CEO Gerald A. O'Reilly; sister Priscilla Buckley, author of Living It Up with National Review: A Memoir, for which Buckley wrote the foreword; sister Patricia Buckley Bozell, also an author; brother Reid Buckley, an author and founder of the Buckley School of Public Speaking; and brother James L. Buckley, who became a U.S. senator from New York and a judge of the United States Court of Appeals for the D.C.
 Circuit.

 During the war, Buckley's family took in the English historian-to-be Alistair Horne as a child war evacuee.
 He and Buckley remained lifelong friends.
 They both attended the Millbrook School in Millbrook, New York, graduating in 1943.
 Buckley was a member of the American Boys' Club for the Defense of Errol Flynn (ABCDEF) during Flynn's trial for statutory rape in 1943.

 At Millbrook, Buckley founded and edited the school's yearbook, The Tamarack; this was his first experience in publishing.
 When Buckley was a young man, libertarian author Albert Jay Nock was a frequent guest at the Buckley family house in Sharon, Connecticut.
-William F. Buckley Sr. urged his son to read Nock's works, the best-known of which was Our Enemy, the State, in which Nock maintained that the founding fathers of the United States, at their Constitutional Convention in 1787, had executed a coup d'état of the system of government established under the Articles of Confederation.
+William F. Buckley Sr. urged his son to read Nock's works, the best-known of which was Our Enemy, the State, in which Nock maintains that the founding fathers of the United States, at their Constitutional Convention in 1787, executed a coup d'état of the system of government established under the Articles of Confederation.

 Music

 In his youth, Buckley developed many musical talents.
-He played the harpsichord very well, later calling it "the instrument I love beyond all others", although he admitted he was not "proficient enough to develop [his] own style".
-He was a close friend of harpsichordist Fernando Valenti, who offered to sell Buckley his sixteen-foot pitch harpsichord.
-Buckley was also an accomplished pianist and appeared once on Marian McPartland's National Public Radio show Piano Jazz.
+He played the harpsichord, later calling it "the instrument I love beyond all others", but said he was not "proficient enough to develop my own style".
+He was a close friend of harpsichordist Fernando Valenti, who offered to sell Buckley his 16-foot pitch harpsichord.
+Buckley was also an accomplished pianist and appeared once on Marian McPartland's NPR show Piano Jazz.
 A great admirer of Johann Sebastian Bach, Buckley wanted Bach's music played at his funeral.